10 August 2020 | Approved: 9 November 2020

 A revised Public Ways & Property Permit is under review which will include required listing of any disturbance to trees or plants, or to features of potential interest for historic preservation.
 The process for review of the PWPP request may include the HPC and the Forestry and Beautification Committee, in a way that will hopefully not hinder the review timeline.

 Charlie Challstrom moved to accept the Town Council Reports and Gray Yachup seconded the motion.
 Vote: 6-0.

 Mayor Compton reminded everyone that use of the playground is still a use at your own risk situation.
 He also told the Council about approving a request by the Swing Time Big Band request to rehearse outside McCathran Hall, minimal inside use, with strict observance of social distancing and gathering size, and that they fully clean-up after themselves both outside and within the Hall.

-New Business: Mayor Compton brought up the Open Meetings Act Training and stated all members should take the online training.
+Mayor Compton brought up the Open Meetings Act Training and stated all members should take the online training.
 He also talked about helpful information concerning best practices for virtual meetings.
 Kathy will distribute links to online training and other information to the Councilors.
 He urged members to review this information and follow the practices that made sense.

 Mayor Compton thanked Mary and Charlie Challstrom for putting up the new signs around Town stressing social distancing.

 There being no further business, the meeting was adjourned at 10:00 p.m.